 The late 1890's also found the artist experimenting with religious images, for which he received recognition as " one of the few modern painters who can paint a religious picture with absolute sin-cerity" (Daily Mail, June 27, 1907).
 Although he readily changed styles, Mostyn was always praised.

 His most important transition took place between 1911 and 1912.
 The works from this period feature figures, which are so predominant in his earlier works, in lavish garden settings - blending the two subjects he was currently exploring.

 In 1918, after WWI, Mostyn moved to Devon where he concentrated on a series of enchanted garden scenes for which he would become best known.
 Leaving realism behind, Mostyn began to paint dream-like landscapes, idealizing nature by working with, and building upon, his knowledge of nature's strength and beauty.
-By piling thick layers of intensely bright colored pigment onto the canvas with a palette knife, he overwhelmed the viewer with a barrage of visual stimuli in an effort to evoke their imagination.
-Mostyn was not content to soften down facts and realities by veiling them in an atmo-sphere of subtle illusion, like so many of the Impressionists did.
+By piling thick layers of intensely bright colored pigment onto the canvas with a palette knife, he overwhelmed the viewer with a barrage of visual stimuli to evoke their imagination.
+Mostyn was not content to soften down facts and realities by veiling them in an atmosphere of subtle illusion, like so many of the Impressionists did.
 Reality became of small importance to the artist's scheme.
-Instead he set out to create a world of his own, in which romance was the dominant note.
+Instead, he set out to create a world of his own, in which romance was the dominant note.
 Because of Mostyn's use of color as form, these works caused some controversy, and were criticized by some to be little more than "orgies in paint".
-A number of works from this period are illustrated below.
+Several works from this period are illustrated below.

 Until his death in 1930, Mostyn's own convictions guided him in a struggle for expression, which became the main influence in his work.
 It caused his style to undergo the many changes that we can observe in the body of his work today.